seiffert/go-versioning/README.md

 commits it, and tags the commit with the correct version number.

 **Note:**
 While preparing this setup, I created several releases in order to test the setup itself.
 Because I went back and forth between commits and edited things in old releases (which is not a good practice in general), I added a Make target `retag-releases` that makes sure that all git tags point to the correct release commits.
 It's probably not a good idea to do this in a real life project.

+## Limitations of this approach:

+* In the current implementation, there is **no check that your working copy is clean** when executing one of the above-mentioned make targets.
+This means that you could build a docker image `...:v1.0.0` with changes that are only present on your local hard drive.
+* **Code-Duplication**: Having this kind of logic in Makefiles makes it hard to reuse it in other repositories.
+This could be resolved by implementing it in a separate tool that is just being executed in the Makefile.